CCE Country Profile

 III) Climate change and public participation

 The Republic of Korea’s government has established public participation programs in response to increased public attention toward climate change.
-Public participation in climate change decision-making in the Republic of Korea is divided into the engagement of experts and the public.
-Since those two groups’ participation is different, there are strategies to engage the two groups.
+Public participation in climate change decision-making in the Republic of Korea is divided into the engagement of experts and public engagement.
+Since those two groups’ participation is different, there are two different strategies to target them.

 For example, for experts, the Climate Change Adaptation Information Portal is operated by the Ministry of Environment.
 On this platform, experts from the government, research labs, and non-governmental organizations can communicate their ongoing projects and recent policies on climate change.

-For the public, it is important to change their way of thinking towards climate change to participate in climate change actions.
-Therefore, according to the 3rd Masterplan of Environment Education (2020), the government encourages the public to participate in daily climate change action.
+For the public, according to the 3rd Masterplan of Environment Education (2020), the government encourages them to participate in daily climate change action.
 The Masterplan aims to cultivate environmental citizens who have an eco-friendly attitude and actively respond to environmental problems, including climate change.
 The 4th National Communication (2020) also notes that public participation in climate change is implemented as everyday life-oriented programs and campaigns to promote the participation of all citizens in initiating climate change practices.

-In 2018, the Republic of Korea participated in the Talanoa Dialogue, and also hosted a domestic Talanoa Dialogue in the same year.
-It invited stakeholders from different backgrounds, such as academia, civil society, and youth, and used the collected views to inform in its 2020 Nationally Determined Contributions.
+In 2018, the Republic of Korea participated in the Talanoa Dialogue and also hosted a domestic Talanoa Dialogue in the same year.
+It invited stakeholders from different backgrounds, such as academia, civil society, and youth, and used the collected views to inform its 2020 Nationally Determined Contributions.

 MONITORING AND EVALUATION